How do solar panels work? A simple guide

 Typically installed on rooftops, solar PV panels contain photovoltaic cells that absorb sunlight and convert it into direct current (DC) electricity using the photoelectric effect.
 A device known as an inverter then transforms this DC electricity into alternating current (AC), which is generally used to run household appliances and power homes and businesses.

-Any excess electricity produced can be stored in a battery or other storage solutions like hot water immersion tank or electric vehicle.
+Any excess electricity produced can be stored in solar panel batteries or other storage solutions, such as a hot water immersion tank or electric vehicle.
 It can also be exported from your house into the electrical network on your street.

 How does solar thermal energy work?